Worthy Wage Day is a national day of action held annually on May 1st since 1992. It is designed to raise public awareness of:

 - The impact the teacher retention crisis has on young children; and

 - The chronic public underfunding for early education.

 In addition to raising awareness, Worthy Wage Day calls on lawmakers and communities to commit to finding solutions to unjust compensation in early education.
-A fair and vibrant economy should not mean poverty wages for vast numbers of early educators.

 Thank an early childhood educator today!

 On Worthy Wage Day, the American Federation of Teachers calls attention to the importance of early childhood education and the dedication of its workforce.
 Every year, educators adopt a playful but poignant theme to highlight the need for worthy wages for early educators.
 In past years, educators delivered peanuts and play dough to members of the U.S. Congress, saying “We shouldn’t work for peanuts!” and “We can’t make it with ‘play-dough!’”